XRL-mall/Calculator/README.md

 # Calculator
-Author JerryYang
+Coded by JerryYang
-a easy Calculator by python 3.7.3
+an easiest Calculator by python 3.7.3